What is the test for psychological detention?

 Is a lawful taking followed by wrongful detention a wrongful taking?
 (Manitoba, Canada)

-What is the test for res judicata or estoppel?
+What is the test for punitive damages?
 (Manitoba, Canada)

-What is the test for determining liability of a defendant in a motor vehicle accident?
+What is the test for funded counsel in a child protection case?
 (Manitoba, Canada)

 X